Frequently Asked Questions

 We discuss this in greater depth in this blog post.

-What does GiveWell think about charities that do not qualify for its top rankings?
+What does GiveWell think about organizations that are not on its top charities list?

 We believe that there are many organizations that do great work but don't meet our criteria or work on issues outside the scope of our research.
 We recommend the organizations that we would (and do) give our personal money to in order to accomplish maximal impact, and we target donors who broadly share our values.